 A comprehensive transportation improvement plan including a local circulation and access plan within the IMSA was developed based on the concept screening and evaluations outlined in Section 6.
-Figure 7-1 illustrates the overall transportation improvement plans, while Figures 7-2 through 7-4 provide detailed drawings of the improvements.
-This plan includes extending Lewis & Clark Drive to US 730 and modifying existing roadways and intersections within the vicinity of the I-84/US 730 interchange.
-Each transportation improvement identified in the figures is described in Table 7-1.
+Figure 7-1 illustrates the new transportation facilities and the near- and long-term transportation improvement plans, while Figure 7-2 provides a closer look at improvements south of the interchange.
+This plan includes the development of new collector roadways to serve future development south of I-84, realigning and widening Laurel Lane, and modifying other existing roadways, ramps, and intersections.
+Each transportation improvement identified in the figure is described in Table 7-1.